Centre for Forensic Neuroscience

 Therapeutic disclosure-related polygraph work may involve additional scoping, careful question formulation, professional boundaries and coordination with the referring therapist or treatment provider.
 The examination may support a disclosure or behavioural accountability process, but it is not therapy and should not replace clinical or therapeutic support.

-Costs in this context may reflect the additional preparation, the professional relationship with the referring clinician and the sensitive nature of the disclosure work.
+Fees in this context may reflect the additional preparation, professional liaison with the referring clinician and the sensitive nature of the disclosure work.
 For guidance, see our page for therapists on disclosure statements and therapeutic polygraph.

 Venue, Travel and Location Factors